How the U.S. election looks to pro-democracy activists around the world

 Egypt

-Ahmed, 35, is worried that Tuesday’s election won’t decide only the future of the United States, but that “it will also determine the future of all developing countries that are seeking Democratic transitions.”
+Ahmed, 35, is worried that Tuesday’s election won’t decide only the future of the United States but that “it will also determine the future of all developing countries that are seeking democratic transitions.”

 When Donald Trump won in 2016, Ahmed sensed an immediate change in his part of the world.
-“We felt that the government doesn’t care any more about human rights, about democratic processes,” he said.
+“We felt that the government doesn’t care anymore about human rights, about democratic processes,” he said.

 “When journalists, for example, got arrested in [President Barack] Obama’s period, there was a comment or always a feeling that someone was watching, which keeps the governments of developing countries in check,” he said.
-Trump, in contrast, appeared to turn a blind eye that enabled abuse, Ahmed said.
+President Trump, in contrast, appeared to turn a blind eye that enabled abuse, Ahmed said.

 Ahmed spent much of his 20s in the streets taking part in Egypt’s 2011 revolution.
 That ended in 2013, when President Abdel Fatah al-Sissi took power in a popularly backed coup that pushed out the country’s first democratically elected president.
 In the years since, many protesters have been imprisoned or have remained silent as Sissi, whom Trump has called his “favorite dictator,” cemented control.

-Ahmed now works consulting on democratic processes outside Egypt; he declined to provide his last name or place of employment to protect his security.
+Ahmed now consults on democratic processes outside Egypt; he declined to provide his last name or place of employment to protect his security.

-Watching America, he said Trump’s political style and attitude toward Democratic institutions have raised major red flags.
-“It’s a sign to spot a populist when you see him skipping the institutions of the state and talking to the people directly,” he said, “If one person can decide on behalf of a whole country and they aren’t worried that the parliament will revoke this … it’s much easier for Russia and China to deal with that one person.”
+Watching America, he said Trump’s political style and attitude toward democratic institutions have raised major red flags.
+“It’s a sign to spot a populist when you see him skipping the institutions of the state and talking to the people directly,” he said.
+“If one person can decide on behalf of a whole country and they aren’t worried that the parliament will revoke this. … It’s much easier for Russia and China to deal with that one person.”

 Thailand

-Bunkueanun “Francis” Paothong just wants every American to vote — because their vote still has consequence.
+Bunkueanun “Francis” Paothong just wants every American to vote — because their vote still has consequences.

-“Whatever your political beliefs … I would call on every American to vote,” said the 21-year-old Thai student activist.
+“Whatever your political beliefs … I would call on every American to vote,” said the 21-year-old Thai student-activist.
 “They still have democracy, and they should cherish it.
 We don’t have that.
 We can vote, but our vote does not matter.”

 Bunkueanun faces possible life imprisonment on charges of threatening violence against Thailand’s queen, after he and other protesters heckled her motorcade during a demonstration in mid-October.
-He was taken into custody and charged, and he has since been released.
+He was taken into custody and charged but was released.
 Under Thai law, criticism of the monarchy is illegal, but Bunkueanun is part of a pro-democracy movement challenging that.

 For months, youth- and student-led protests have called for Thailand’s prime minister to resign and demanded new elections, constitutional amendments and curbs on the monarchy.
 The prime minister, Prayuth Chan-ocha, is a former general aligned with a military junta who seized power in a 2014 coup.
 Prayuth won a disputed election last year.
 It was Bunkueanun’s first vote.